h2loop/evals-public/misra_c/Code_Sanitizr_beta.md

 ---

 MISRA rules are a set of coding standards developed by the Motor Industry Software Reliability Association (MISRA) to ensure safety, security, and reliability in software systems, particularly in embedded systems for the automotive and other industries.
-We have a developed in-house trained Small Language Model (SLM) - H2LooP Code-Sanitizr (currently in beta) which takes in your non-compliant C code and transforms it into the compliant one within seconds.
+We have developed an in-house trained Small Language Model (SLM) - H2LooP Code-Sanitizr (currently in beta) which takes in your non-compliant C code and transforms it into the compliant one within seconds.

 This report benchmarks multiple language models, ranging from large-scale frontier Gemini variants to compact Small Language Models (SLMs) like Gemma-4B, and the specialized H2LooP Code-Sanitizr (Beta), on the automatic correction of C code violating MISRA C:2012 rules.
 The goal is to assess how effectively compact, domain-specialized SLMs can deliver safe, rule-aware code corrections comparable to more than 100x larger models - particularly for safety-critical automotive and embedded systems where MISRA compliance is mandatory, without exposing your codebase or IP to cloud LLM providers.